 To ensure that your blog is successful, you should always produce new and unique content.
 No copying.

 If you post the same as your competitors, you won’t stand out.
 We know it’s challenging to come up with new ideas – but that extra bit of effort really is worth it for the results.

-Always make moves that will position you above your competitors.
+- Always make moves that will position you above your competitors.
 Always try to be one step ahead with your blog.
-This will direct awareness from one company onto you.
+This will direct awareness from one company to you.